AdesisNetlife/buildrc/README.md

 # .buildrc

-> A generic, unopiniotated, cross-platform, language/CI-agnostic build configuration file with own DSL
+> Generic, unopiniotated, cross-platform, language/CI-agnostic build configuration file with own DSL

 **hey! do not take this seriously, work in progress**